googlefonts/how-to-hint-variable-fonts/README.md

 **Step 2: Position middle bars**

 **YIPAnchor(12,17,21)** Choose the YInterpolate tool.
 Position the ‘blue circle’, directly over point 21, at the top left, and drag to point 12 at the baseline.
-Click anywhere on the interpolaton line, and drag to the point you want to interpolate, in this case point 17 and release.
+Click anywhere on the interpolation line, and drag to the point you want to interpolate, in this case point 17 and release.
 Right click on point 17 and drag to the right to round the point to grid.
 It is important to choose the bottom point of the top middle bar, to begin the positioning, as this will be used to ensure the white space is preserved between the middle bars.
-This will also place point point 17 on a full pixel boundary ensuring that one side of the bar is kept on a high contrast grid boundary.
+This will also place point 17 on a full pixel boundary ensuring that one side of the bar is kept on a high contrast grid boundary.

 **YShift(17,6)** YShift from point 17 to point 6, to ensure point 6 is aligned with point 17